dudeperf3ct/dudeperf3ct.github.io/sensei/charlie_munger.md

 Fortunately it isn’t that tough because 80 or 90 important models will carry about 90% of the freight in making you a worldly wise person.
 And, of those, only a mere handful really carry very heavy freight.

+Generally I have found two things you should never do in your life, <span class='red'> one is never feel sorry for yourself (never ever), and other thing you never want to have is envy.
+That's the only of the deadly sins, you're never going to have fun at all.
+Pick one of others! </span>

 Always invert.

+The best way to get what you want in life is to deserve what you want.

 I have been a great actor for so long that I can no longer remember or know what I think about any subject.  ~ Sir Cedric Hardwicke